-ECN 3013 Investments A study of fundamental investment concepts, including risk and reward, stocks and bonds, portfolio concepts and construction, investment analysis, management tools and markets.
-Prerequisites: ECN 2003 Principles of Macroeconomics, ECN 2013 Principles of Microeconomics.
+ECN 3013 Introduction to Investments This course is an introduction to fundamental investment concepts.
+The academic review includes risk and reward, stocks and bonds, portfolio concepts and construction, investment analysis, management tools, and markets.
+Prerequisites: ECN 1003 Introduction to Economics

-ECN 3103 Intermediate Macroeconomic Theory An expansion upon Principles of Macroeconomics with emphasis placed upon macroeconomic variables dealing with national income analysis, historical and recent macroeconomic theories and current economic developments.
-Prerequisites: ECN 2003, Principles of Macroeconomics and ECN 2013, Principles of Microeconomics.
+ECN 3103 Intermediate Macroeconomic Theory This course expands Introduction to Economics with emphasis placed upon macroeconomic variables.
+The course content includes national income analysis, historical and recent macroeconomic theories, and current economic developments.
+Prerequisites: ECN 1003 Introduction to Economics

-ECN 3203 Intermediate Microeconomic Theory An extension of Principles of Microeconomics with emphasis placed upon microeconomic variables dealing with cost and revenue analysis, utility and indifference analysis, pricing and institutions of competition.
-Prerequisites: ECN 2003, Principles of Macroeconomics and ECN 2013, Principles of Microeconomics.
+ECN 3203 Intermediate Microeconomic Theory This course extends Introduction to Economics with emphasis placed upon microeconomic variables.
+The academic review includes cost and revenue analysis, utility and indifference analysis, pricing, and institutions of competition.
+Prerequisites: ECN 1003 Introduction to Economics

-ECN 3303 Money and Banking A study of the principles of money and banking with consideration given to monetary policy, standards and management, the Federal Reserve System, the commercial banking process, the U.S. Treasury, fiscal policy and monetary legislation.
-Prerequisites: ECN 2003, Principles of Macroeconomics and ECN 2013, Principles of Microeconomics.
+ECN 3303 Money and Banking This course is an introduction to the analysis of the principles of money and banking.
+Content includes monetary policy, standards and management, the Federal Reserve System, the commercial banking process, the U.S. Treasury, fiscal policy, and monetary legislation.
+Prerequisites: ECN 1003 Introduction to Economics